-Your current situation can be depicted as "Preponderance of the Small" transforming into "The Arousing (Shock, Thunder)".
+Your current situation can be depicted as "The Wanderer" transforming into "Possession in Great Measure".

-In front of you lies "Thunder", representing movement, initiative, and action.
-Behind you lies "Mountain" which transforms into "Thunder".
-That means that stillness and obstruction are being transformed into movement, initiative, and action.
+In front of you lies "Fire", representing brightness and warmth.
+Behind you lies "Mountain" which transforms into "Heaven".
+That means that stillness and obstruction are being transformed into strength and creativity.

 The Situation